 - has been guilty of any improper act or conduct which renders him unfit to remain on the Register; or

-- is unable to carry out the prescribed practice of traditional Chinese medicine for which he is registered safely or effectively by reason of a mental or physical disability.
+- is unable to carry out the prescribed practice of traditional Chinese medicine for which he is registered safely or effectively by reason of a mental or physical condition.

 - the name, address, and occupation of the complainant;